cloud-gov/cg-site/content/docs/apps/experimental/volume-services.md

 * The filesystem service is *not* tuned for high performance.
 * The filesystem service is backed by NFS, and applications requiring file locking will therefore need to be aware of NFS file locking mechanics.

 All of these points are expected to be addressed before we make the filesystem service available in a fully self-service manner for use by all customers.
-We encourage use of this service now as a way to determine whether certain applications could run in cloud.gov, but we do not regard is as suitable for supporting a production application. **For this reason, the filesystem service will only be turned on for spaces in sandbox and prototyping oganizations.** If there is sufficient customer demand, a production-ready version of this service may be possible in Q2 2018.
+We encourage use of this service now as a way to determine whether certain applications could run in cloud.gov, but we do not regard is as suitable for supporting a production application. **For this reason, the filesystem service will only be turned on for spaces in sandbox and prototyping oganizations.**

 ## How to use this service

 First [contact support]({{< relref "/docs/help" >}}) to ask that the service be made available.
 Include

-* The name of the org and space where you want to use the service
+* the name of the org and space where you want to use the service
-* The size of the volume you want to be created
+* the size of the volume you want to be created

-We will respond with a unique string corresponding to your volume.
-You will then follow the [instructions for creating the service and binding the volume to your application](](https://docs.cloudfoundry.org/devguide/services/using-vol-services.html)), using the string returned by support as the `share` attribute in `SHARE-JSON`.
+You will be provided with a unique string corresponding to your volume.

+Using the string returned by support as the `share` attribute in `SHARE-JSON`, follow the [instructions for creating the service and binding the volume to your application](https://docs.cloudfoundry.org/devguide/services/using-vol-services.html).